QGEP/docs/README.md

  * Documenting features (in English)
  * Improving the documentation (in English)
- * Translate it in your language
+ * Translate it to your language

 ### Documentation process